andrelcmoreira/elf98/doc/equipa_format.md

 |                  coach name (variable size)                   |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-2.1 the efa header
+2.1 The efa header

+The efa header doesn't contain any useful information, it just acts as an identifier for the equipa file and it can be found at the beginning of the file until the offset 0x31.
+It's composed by the 'EFa' string, followed by 37 zero bytes.

-2.2 the short name/extendend name
+2.2 The short name/extendend name

-2.3 the colours
+2.3 The colours

-2.5 the country
+2.5 The country

-2.6 the level
+2.6 The level

-2.7 the player list
+2.7 The player list

-2.6 the coach
+2.6 The coach

-3. the encryptiong algorithm
+3. The encryptiong algorithm

 TODO

-4. glossary
+4. Glossary

 TODO
 ```